Services for Australians Overseas

 Please note that all visitors to the Embassy in Stockholm must have an appointment.
 Appointments for passports, consular and notarial services can be made on line at https://my.setmore.com/bookingpage/26962c6c-5afc-4adb-8908-9cc0920b14bc/resourcebookingpage/r81581463744511799.

 Please ensure that documents relating to the notarial services you require from the Australian Embassy, Stockholm are presented in the correct form and that you provide the correct instructions for the notarial service you require.
 If you are unsure of the legislative requirements relating to the notarial service you require, you should seek independent legal advice.
 Please note that neither the Australian Government nor the Australian Embassy in Stockholm guarantees the legal effectiveness of the notarised document or the accuracy of its content.
 Fees paid for notarial services are non-refundable.

 The following are some of the common notarial services that are provided by the Australian Embassy in Stockholm.
 Please note that fees apply for all notarial and legal services.

 1. Witnessing signatures

 Including State and Commonwealth Statutory Declaration, drivers licence renewal and Notice of Intended Marriage (for marriage in Australia)

 The law often requires that a signature on a document be witnessed or authenticated before a document can be relied on legally.
-Solicitors, Justices of the Peace and Notary Publics normally perform such functions, but Consular Officers overseas may also be empowered to witness signatures.
+Solicitors, Justices of the Peace and Notaries Public normally perform such functions, but Consular Officers overseas may also be empowered to witness signatures.

 Common documents that required your signature to be witnessed are: